LOGICVILLE

 FRACTALS

+The term "Fractals" was coined by Benoît Mandelbrot in 1975, who made extensive studies on Fractals.
+It came from the Latin word "fractus" meaning "broken" or "fractured."
+Fractal shapes are too irregular to be easily described in traditional Euclidean geometric language.
 A fractal exhibits a fine structure at arbitrarily small scales.
-Their shapes are too irregular to be easily described in traditional Euclidean geometric language.
 Fractals are often considered to be infinitely complex, and exhibits a property called self-similarity where they appear similar at all scales or levels of magnification.

 Previous Topic